JungDefiant/jungdefiant.github.io/dev-blog/entry02-pillarspt2.md

 ## Pillar 4: Builds Defined By Choices, Not Loot
 Loot accounts for 25% of your character's overall power.
 Everything else is determined by your character build.

-## Pillar 5: Every Effect Is Dynamic and Flavorful
+## Pillar 5: Every Effect Is Dynamic and Based In Narrative
 The goal is to avoid effects that are '+X damage' or '+X% resistance'.
 Every effect should feel more dynamic, such as '+X damage when something occurs' or '+X% resistance against specific effects'.
 Effects should also be based in narrative.
 What is the effect?
 Is it a flaming aura?
 An infusion of energy in a weapon?
 A shield of energy?
 Every effect starts with fluff and the mechanics are based on that description.

 ## Pillar 6: Simplified Math